FedXL/shipkz/Readme.md

 ### START
 Just run docker-compose up --build.
 However, the project requires a pre-configured database and can’t initialize it on its own.
 You can start it, but not everything will work as expected.
+- u can see how it works here https://supportstation/shipkz

 ### Unregistered User Authorization Model Description